pawelngei/alxd.org/content/10en_foss_in_business.md

 Elon Musk decided to [liberate](https://www.teslamotors.com/blog/all-our-patent-are-belong-you) some of his company's patents last year in order to build an independent electric car infrastructure.
 Many people applauded his innovative stance, not noticing that we don't have [any legal framework](https://gigaom.com/2014/06/14/what-elon-musk-did-and-did-not-do-when-he-opened-teslas-patents/) for such a decision, which renders it virtually meaningless.
 If Elon Must steps down from his position, the next CEO of Tesla can suddenly demand payments for all the "liberated patents" - and the company's competitors have already pumped millions of dollars into research.

 Having that in mind we should treat the FOSS movement and its solutions not just as a curiosity, but as an absolutely valid business strategy.
-Some day something our competitors ignore might give us an edge.
+Someday something our competitors ignore might just give us an edge.